dd32/td-gh-ex/readme.txt

 == Copyright ==

-20/16 VCReady WordPress Child Theme, Copyright 2017 Humberto Tordecilla Based on the Twenty Sixteen WordPress Theme, Copyright 2016 WordPress.org 20/16 VCReady is distributed under the terms of the GNU GPL
+2016-vcready WordPress Theme, Copyright 2017 Website Helper Based on the Twenty Sixteen WordPress Theme, Copyright 2016 WordPress.org 2016-vcready is distributed under the terms of the GNU GPL

+2016-vcready WordPress Theme is child theme of Twenty Sixteen WordPress Theme, Copyright 2014-2015 WordPress.org Twenty Sixteen is distributed under the terms of the GNU GPL

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by